prof3ssorSt3v3/mad9011/docs/modules/test/README.md

   ]"
 />

-1. **Select Your Object**: Choose the object you want to add a shadow to.
-2. **Go to Effect Menu**: Click on `Effect > Stylize > Drop Shadow`.
-3. **Adjust Settings**: In the Drop Shadow dialog box, you can adjust the opacity, angle, distance, blur, and color of the shadow.
-4. **Preview and Apply**: Use the preview option to see the effect in real-time.
-Once satisfied, click `OK` to apply.

 ### 3.2 Inner or Outer Glow

 Inner or Outer Glow creates a soft halo around an object, which can be used to highlight elements or create a specific mood.